-Though this is usually called by the name sugar maple, you may also see hard maple or rock maple.
+Though the name sugar maple often is associated with it, you may also see hard maple or rock maple.

 Preferred USDA Hardiness Zones

-For best results, this tree should be planted in USDA Zones 3 to 8.
+For best results, this tree should be planted in the United States Department of Agriculture (USDA) Zones 3 to 8.
 It is native to eastern North America.